 My Mom never put bread crumbs on her Tuna Macaroni Casserole as many recipes call for.
 Instead, we use cheese because melted cheese just makes everything better....

-Tuna casserole has been around a long time, but as I said, it traditionally has either bread crumbs, cornflakes or potato chips for a topping.
+Tuna casserole has been around for a long time, but as I said, it traditionally has bread crumbs, cornflakes, or potato chips as a topping.
 And as far as the history of this casserole goes, melted cheese is a relatively recent addition.
 You can read more about the history of tuna casserole HERE.